Iván Luengo

-Iván Luengo Robles (Granollers, Barcelona, 3 June 2003) is a Spanish actor.
+Iván Luengo Robles (born 3 June 2003 in Granollers, Barcelona, Spain) is a Spanish actor.
 He is known for playing Hugo as a child at the end of the film Three Steps Above Heaven, Lleó as a child in an episode of the popular series Polseres vermelles, Peter in the film Chimes and recently recognized for his work under the name of Daniel in the film Breathless Time.

 He has also appeared in the series Aída of the broadcaster Tele 5 as Reinaldo in 2014; The Incident, of broadcaster Antena 3 like Hugo who is in post-production, two short one called Papa as Tomas found in Post-production and the second call Filler Paper as Paul, also I signed a second series called Apaches Miguel when he was 10 years and the series is in post-production, the 2015.

 In October 2015, Iván Luengo finished shooting the movie called The Proclamation as Marc, the movie was filmed in Barcelona, Sant Pere de Ribes, Sitges and Santa Pau; and it was directed by Dani de la Orden.

 In October 2015, TV3 channel announced a new series called Night and Day where participating actors and actresses as Mireia Vilapuig, the creators of the series announced that the young actor Iván Luengo be part of the deal but as an actor delivery.